NikhilMukraj/spiking-neural-networks/README.md

   - Should have an option to convert the matrix to and adjacency list later, or implement a direct conversion from dictionary to adjacency list
   - **Lixirnet should expose EEG processing tools**

+- Use Rayon to thread lattice calculations
+  - Inputs should be calculated in parallel
+  - Cells could be modified with `par_iter_mut` or a `par_chunk_mut`, this part would need to be benchmarked but could modify weights but not in parallel and see if the parallel implemenation is still faster since a majority of the calculation is threaded
+    - **Update cells by looping over grid**
+    - Or could parallelize editing of weights by using `par_iter_mut` to calculate the weights and then applying them
+    - **STDP should be calculated differently**, all neurons that are spiking should added to a list of spiking neurons which should then be updated after neuron states are updated
+    - Both lattice struct and lattice network should use Rayon
+  - Parallel functionality should also be benchmarked

 - Astrocytes

 - EEG testing